ManojithBhat/Aventus-cyberIntelligence/README.md

 Make sure your index.js is running and listening, go to your preferred instagram user and click on extension.
 Run the extension.

 ### Step 6:Run the Extension on Instagram
-The extension will issue a pop up while loading and running the model later indicating if the user is spam or not
+The extension will issue a pop up while loading and running the model later indicating if the user is spam or not.